 Defense, mining, steel and petroleum-refining industries led the economic surge at mid-century.
 Tourism, recreation, light manufacturing and the service industries have recently emerged as economic pillars.

-With a current population of more than 2.5 million people, robust growth is projected well into the future.
+With a current population of more than 3.3 million people (as of 2022), robust growth is projected well into the future.
 Two factors contribute to this growth:

 The United States uses the telephone number 911 for emergency response services.
 You can dial this number for free when an emergency response is required.
 Real emergencies would include: